If you are quite a frequent Internet user, you have heard for sure about HBO’s miniseries – Chernobyl.

 Even doctors have more safety equipment that these poor people.

 I was always super paranoid about getting in touch with someone else’s blood, so I’m extra careful when it comes to open wounds.
 Generally speaking, my Mum taught me to stay safe and also consider other’s safety.
-So don’t touch anything suspicious looking with bare hands.
+So don’t touch anything suspicious looking with your bare hands.

 It Is Not About Nuclear Power